adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/03-controllers.md

 We strongly recommend you to treat your controllers as traffic hops, whose job is to accept the HTTP request, assign work to the other parts of the application and return a response.
 All of the reusable logic must live outside the controller.

 ## What Controllers don't do?
-In AdonisJS, controllers are vanilla Javascript classes with no inherited behavior.
+In AdonisJS, controllers are vanilla JavaScript classes with no inherited behavior.
 The main purpose of controllers is to move the inline route handlers to dedicated classes and keep the code structured.

 Many MVC framework also uses controllers as the hotspot for configuring routes and defining middleware using decorators or instance properties.
 For example: